waterlink/explorative-tdd-talk/README.md

 Knowledge in the production code should be verified by test suite

-Knowledge change is an act of verification if test suite is correct (or thorough enough)
+Knowledge change is an act of verification if test suite is correct

+Note:
+(or thorough enough)

-Knowledge change (Mutation) is a test for the test.
+Knowledge change is a test for the test.

+Note:
+Such "knowledge changes" are usually called Mutations.
+And that leads us to the technique called...